What Does Comprehensive Auto Insurance Really Cover?

-Fire and Theft
+- Fire and Theft

 For the average driver, comprehensive is usually a fairly affordable coverage.
 It obviously varies per vehicle and per driver but overall for what you get, it is usually worth the cost.
 Even a windshield replacement can cost several hundred dollars if you don’t have coverage, and cracked windshields are not uncommon.
 Contact your insurance agent to help you review the benefits of comprehensive coverage.
 It could potentially save you thousands of dollars of out of pocket car expenses.

 Collision coverage cannot be added to your auto policy without comprehensive coverage listed.
 But, comprehensive can be added to your auto policy without collision.
-Comprehensive is a nice in between coverage for anyone who wants some protection but does not want to pay for full coverage.
+Comprehensive is a nice in-between coverage for anyone who wants some protection but does not want to pay for full coverage.
 Ask your insurance provider about the specifics of when you can add it to your particular plan.

 Comprehensive is also used as a way to protect your vehicle while it is in storage.
 If you are not driving your vehicle for an extended period of time, you might be interested to know, comprehensive coverage provides protection for physical damage while it is parked.
 So if anything happens to the vehicle while it is not being driven—including the potential damaged caused by rodents who nest under your car engine—comprehensive coverage will cover the costs of repairs minus your deductible.
 You can save a lot of money by taking liability coverage off the vehicle and having comprehensive coverage only.

 It is a misconception that home insurance will cover a car parked in the garage.
 A fire or home collapsing on the vehicle will not be covered by a home insurance policy.
 The only place to find coverage is on an auto policy.
 Some insurance carriers might let you add an endorsement to your home owner's policy if the vehicle is an antique.
 Definitely, verify with your insurance agent what coverage is offered by a home insurance policy.